benhoyt/merovius.github.io/_posts/2013-12-16-incentives-in-education.markdown

 at computer science.
-So I decided to pass on the opportunity, did not work all night on that last sheet (and later found out that I would have gotten credit for that course without even taking the written exam if I just handed in this the additional problem sheet) and instead decided to minor in computer science.
+So I decided to pass on the opportunity, did not work all night on that last sheet (and later found out that I would have gotten credit for that course without even taking the written exam if I just handed in this additional problem sheet) and instead decided to minor in computer science.

 Three years after that I decided to get a second bachelor degree in computer science (I finished my bachelor of mathematics earlier that year and was